Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: Python, PrettyMIDI, FluidSynth, symbolic AI, music theory
 **Description**:
-Wolfie explores the intersection of emotion, harmony, and AI.
-It generates expressive chord progressions and motifs based on user-selected moods using rule-based logic and symbolic musical structures.
+Wolfie is a personal and artistic exploration of emotion in music.
+The system generates expressive chord progressions and motifs based on a user’s chosen mood, blending symbolic rules with classical harmony.

 **Key Highlights**:
-- Harmonic engine built on Circle of Fifths & expressive cadences
+- Built a harmonic engine inspired by the Circle of Fifths and expressive cadences
-- Emotion-driven mood → scale → chord logic
+- Converts emotional intent into musical structures (scale, mode, progression)
-- Generates customizable MIDI compositions with tempo, contour, and mode
+- Produces MIDI files with adjustable tempo and contour
-- Inspired by expressive works of Bach, Mozart, and Beethoven
-- Ongoing expansion: LSTMs, NLP-to-music pipeline
+- Future plans include LSTM-based composition and NLP-to-music translation
 [GitHub](https://github.com/Orca71/Wolfie) • *Demo Coming Soon*

 ---